c2-d2/rase-supplement/readme.md

 ## Optimal predictors of resistance from lineages

-See the [Supplementary Document](optimal-predictors-lineages/rase_supplementary_document.pdf).
+For information on quantification of the association of bacterial clones with antibiotic resistance using optimal lineage-to-resistance predictors, see the [Supplementary Document 1](optimal-predictors-lineages/rase_supplementary_document.pdf).
 All code and data are located in [optimal-predictors-lineages/](optimal-predictors-lineages/).
 <!--
 Reproducibility